Singapore vs Malaysia: Which is Better for Business?

 Malaysia

-• The company secretary must submit incorporation application to SSM within 30 days after the name application is approved.
+• The company secretary must submit an incorporation application to SSM within 30 days after the name application is approved.
 Once done, SSM will take at least 3 to 5 working days to approve or reject the application.
 Once the application is approved, Section 15 – Notice of Registration will be furnished to the appointed Company Secretary

 • The company must register with the Royal Malaysian Customs to obtain a Goods and Services Tax number where applicable, which is if the company has a turnover exceeding RM 500,000.
 The number is generated in 2 weeks.

-• If the company is hiring local employees, it must register with the Social Security Fund and the Employee Provident Fund.
+• If the company is hiring local employees, it must register with the Security Fund and the Employee Provident Fund.

 Singapore

 • A name search and approval must be obtained before registration.
 The application is done online on the Company Registrar’s website called ACRA by the appointed Company Secretary.
-The approval or rejection is done on the same day except for certain case which ACRA requires more time to assess the application
+The approval or rejection is done on the same day except for certain cases in which ACRA requires more time to assess the application

 • The incorporation documents must be filed with the company registrar within 90 days of the name approval.
 This can be done online.
 The company registrar sends an official email showing the company’s registration number.
 The email serves as the Certificate of Incorporation.